-As the trail travels around the northeastern side of the lake it will pass through several grassy meadows.
+As the trail travels around the northeastern side of the lake it passes through several grassy meadows.
 At first these meadows offer very little in the way of mountain views.
-However, once you arrive at roughly the 6.1-mile mark, you'll enjoy some really good views of the Tetons rising above the lake towards the west.
+However, once you arrive at roughly the 6.1-mile mark, you'll enjoy great views of the Tetons rising above the lake towards the west.

 At 6.7 miles you'll pass the side trail that leads to the Two Ocean Lake Trailhead.
 Hikers also have the option of starting a similar loop around Emma Matilda Lake from this trailhead.
 To continue back to Jackson Lake Lodge hikers should turn left at this junction.